-Gunsmithing: Hardcore CNC hobbyist making receivers and such
+CNC Gunsmithing: Hardcore CNC hobbyist making receivers and such with CNC tools.

 Hoss Machine: One of a handful of home machinists who are at the very top of the heap.
 Hoss is also a professional machinist, a well known contributor on CNCZone, and he has converted multiple mills to CNC as well as built his own toolchanger and many other projects.